-Damage to any department vehicle that was not caused by a traffic collision shall be immediately reported during the shift in which the damage was discovered, documented in memorandum format and forwarded to the Sergeant.
+Damage to any department vehicle that was not caused by a traffic collision shall be immediately reported during the shift in which the damage was discovered, documented in ARMS Incident Report and forwarded to the Chief of Police.
 An administrative investigation should be initiated to determine if there has been any vehicle abuse or misuse.